colmap/colmap/doc/tutorial.rst

 Quickstart
 ----------

+First, start the graphical user interface of COLMAP, as described :ref:`here
-COLMAP provides an automatic reconstruction tool that simply takes a folder of input images and produces a sparse and dense reconstruction in a workspace folder.
+<interface>`.
+COLMAP provides an automatic reconstruction tool that simply takes
+a folder of input images and produces a sparse and dense reconstruction in a workspace folder.
 Click ``Reconstruction > Automatic Reconstruction`` in the GUI and specify the relevant options.
 The output is written to the workspace folder.
 For example, if your images are located in ``path/to/project/images``, you could select ``path/to/project`` as a workspace folder and after running the automatic reconstruction tool, the folder would look similar to this::